Get the credits you deserve at university

 Please note: the information is subject to change.
 Make sure you check with your chosen university first.

 APC student success stories

 Graduates are well-positioned to comfortably manage the demanding university curriculum of lectures, online study, lectures, face-to-face clinical scenarios and assessments.
-They posses the ability to balance their lifestyle needs with the demands of university study; making their lives more enjoyable and less stressful.
-This has been achieved because the study and work experience gained from studying the diploma has given them the confidence and skill to tackle university life head on.
+They possess the ability to balance their lifestyle needs with the demands of university study; making their lives more enjoyable and less stressful.
+This has been achieved because the study and work experience gained from studying the diploma has given them the confidence and skill to tackle university life head-on.